Critical and near-critical relaxation of holographic superfluids: Boundary model

+In the non-equilibrium case, the late time exponential falloff of \eqref{phi} and $\dot{\psi}-C_1\mA_{t}$ depends on whether we are in the superfluid phase ($\rho>\rho_c$) or in the normal phase ($\rho<\rho_c$).
 The crucial insight is that we can determine the phenomenological parameters $C_i$ by comparing our results so far to the properties of the static solution in the superfluid phase and the late time quasinormal mode like falloff towards this static solution after a non-critical quench.
-As explained in appendix~\ref{detofpara}, this allows to numerically fix the parameters (normalized to $\bar T$) of the model to\footnote{The dimensionless ratios are $C_2 {\bar T}^3,\,C_3{\bar T},\,C_4/{\bar T}^2,\,C_5{\bar T}^3.$}
+As explained in appendix \ref{app::numerical}, this allows to numerically fix the parameters (normalized to $\bar T$) of the model to

-Once this determination has been made, the model \eqref{eq2} is able to make predictions for the behavior of the system at earlier times after a non-critical quench (via the full expression \eqref{phi}) as well as the exactly critical quenches where at late times $\rho = \rho_c$.
-Let's consider the latter case first.
-In this limit, \eqref{phi} simplifies to
+With this, the model \eqref{eq2} is now able to make predictions for the behavior of the system at earlier times after non-critical quenches (via \eqref{phi}) as well as the exactly critical quenches where at late times $\rho = \rho_c$.
+In the latter case, \eqref{phi} simplifies to

 and additionally we find